Explaining Graph Neural Networks for Node Similarity on Graphs: Experiments

-where $p(u, v)$ is the joint probability distribution of $U$ and $V$, and $p(u)$ and $p(v)$ are the marginal distributions of $U$ and $V$, respectively.
-Intuitively, the mutual information measures the reduction in the uncertainty of $U$ given the knowledge of $V$.
-For two independent random variables, the mutual information is 0~\cite{cover1999elements}.

-In the context of explaining GNNs, existing works have proposed explaining a prediction $y = g(f_{\theta}(\mathbf{X}, \mathbf{A}))$ by finding a subgraph from the original graph that has high mutual information with the prediction.
+A common approach for identifying explanations for GNNs consists of determining what edges are relevant for computing a prediction, by relying on the concept of Mutual Information (MI)\citep{DBLP:conf/nips/YingBYZL19,DBLP:conf/nips/LuoCXYZC020,DBLP:conf/nips/WangWZHC21,DBLP:conf/icml/MiaoLL22}.
+Existing works have proposed explaining a prediction $y = g(f_{\theta}(\mathbf{X}, \mathbf{A}))$ by finding a subgraph from the original graph that has high mutual information with the prediction.
 This implies that only a region of the graph is relevant for computing a prediction, whereas the rest can be discarded without affecting it.
 This mechanism for finding an explanation can be formalized by assuming that the matrix $\mathbf{M}$ of explanation values is a sample of a random variable $M$ with values in $\lbrace 0, 1\rbrace$, and then maximizing the mutual information between the original prediction (now a random variable $Y$) and the prediction after ``masking'' the adjacency matrix with the values in $M$:

 where $\odot$ indicates element-wise multiplication.